One of the most fragile specimens in the National Museum's National Historical Collection is a whole preserved body of a thylacine.

 The last well-documented capture of a wild thylacine was in 1930, and this animal was probably collected around that time.

 The same year, surveyor Selby Wilson caught an adult male thylacine with the faded markings of an old animal.
-Its skin is now also part of the Museum's collection.
+Its pelt is also part of the Museum's collection, along with a pelt acquired in 2019.

 Protection comes too late